weaveworks/weave/site/features.md

 now re-use the same tools and techniques when deploying applications as containers as we would have done when deploying them 'on metal' in our data centre.

+### <a name="ipam"></a>IP Address Management

+Weave can assign unique IP addresses to each container across the network.
+To make this work, weave must be told what range of addresses to allocate from, on each host.
+For example:

+    host1# weave launch -alloc 10.2.3.0/24

+The `run` and `attach` commands will then allocate an address automatically if none is specified, i.e.:

+    host1# D=$(weave run -t -i ubuntu)

+Weave uses the Docker Events API to learn when a container has exited and hence can release its IP address.

+You may wish to `weave stop` and re-launch to change some config or to upgrade to a new version; provided the underlying protocol hasn't changed it will pick up where it left off and learn from peers in the network which address ranges it was previously using.
+If, however, you run `weave reset` this will remove the peer from the network so if Weave is run again on that node it will start from scratch.

 ### <a name="application-isolation"></a>Application isolation